neerajww/tvhDemodulation/README.md

 #### Contributors
 Neeraj Kumar Sharma, T. V. Sreenivas

+#### Acknowledgement
+The code also makes use of the vocoder https://github.com/HidekiKawahara/legacy_STRAIGHT to obtain pitch estimates.
+This is bundled in the current repository (with its license file).

 The work was done at the Indian Institute of Science, Bangalore.
 ###### To see where am I currently: